-Since 1964, Dr. Breggin has published dozens of scientific papers in the peer-reviewed literature.
+Since 1962, Dr. Breggin has published dozens of scientific papers in the peer-reviewed literature.
 Those papers along with a few popular articles are archived here and sorted into related topics.
-Click on the topic headings to access the collection of related papers.
+Click on these topic headings to access the collection of related papers.

 This collection contains most of Dr. Breggin’s scientific articles spanning 1964 to the present.